-We intend to file with the SEC a registration statement under the Securities Act covering the shares of common stock reserved for issuance under our 2016 Stock Incentive Plan, our 2019 Stock Incentive Plan and 2019 Employee Stock Purchase Plan.
+We intend to file with the SEC a registration statement under the Securities Act covering the shares of common stock reserved for issuance under our 2019 Stock Incentive Plan and 2019 Employee Stock Purchase Plan.
 Such registration statement is expected to be filed and become effective as soon as practicable after the completion of this offering.
 Accordingly, shares registered under such registration statement will be available for sale in the open market following its effective date, subject to Rule 144 volume limitations and the lock-up agreements described above, if applicable.